PHCavalcante/the-passgerator/README.md

 - Generation of secure and random passwords.
 - Option to set password length.
 - Inclusion of special characters, numbers, upper and lower case letters.
+- Option to check whether the generated password has already been exposed in data breaches.
 - Clean, friendly and easy to use interface.

 # Installation